jamaltestmail-dot/documentation/content/applications/hr/recruitment/post_job.rst

   .. tip::
-     Click the :guilabel:`Generate Description` (:icon:`fa-magic` :guilabel:`AI`) to use AI to edit or create the job description.
+     Click the :guilabel:`Generate Description` (:icon:`fa-magic` :guilabel:`AI`) to use AI to edit or create the job description.v

 Once the listing is ready, click the :guilabel:`Post` button.
 After the post has been published to a job board, the page reloads to the :guilabel:`Job Boards Posts` page, and the new post appears in a